About me

 As a result of this achievement Michael was picked to commentate for the BBC on two live televised football matches at the prestigious international youth tournament, The Milk Cup.
 The two matches assigned to Michael were an opening tie for Manchester United as well as the Premier Section semi-final which featured eventual tournament champions Etoile Lusitana of Senegal.

-Michael has become a familiar figure for football fans in Northern Ireland through his work as a commentator and reporter for BBC Sport NI.
+Over the next few years Michael became a familiar figure for football fans in Northern Ireland through his work as a commentator and reporter for BBC Sport NI, across radio, television and the iPlayer, covering everything from international football to title deciders and the prestigious Irish Cup final.

-He has also covered the League of Ireland on Radio Foyle's 'Friday Night Football' alongside Derry City legend Liam Coyle.
+It was not only the Northern Ireland Football League that he covered during this time, as he showcased his League of Ireland knowledge on Radio Foyle's alongside Derry City legend Liam Coyle.

 After successfully working on Northern Ireland's Nations League campaign for Premier Sports, he continued as lead commentator for their Euro 2024 Qualifiers on Viaplay.